 Cruise into Louisiana's past on a boat tour of Bayou Lafourche with a National Park Service ranger.
 Locally known as "the longest street in the world" in honor of the towns and homes along its banks, Bayou Lafourche once served as a major thoroughfare in watery south Louisiana.

 Boat tours are offered in spring and fall, weather permitting.
 Cruises cast off from the dock behind the Wetlands Acadian Cultural Center, 314 St. Mary Street in Thibodaux.
-Fall cruising season begins Monday, October 2.
-Travel to
+Fall 2017 cruising season is over; information below is from fall.

 - historic Madewood Plantation on Mondays and Fridays, 10:00 a.m.-2:30 p.m.
 Tickets cost $32.00 plus tax (cash or check only) and include lunch in the formal dining room and a guided tour of house and grounds.

 - the E.D.
 White Plantation Home and Museum, birthplace of U.S. Supreme Court Chief Justice Edward Douglas White, on Wednesdays 10:00 a.m.-noon.
 Tickets $5 (cash or check only).